hanakysela/Polar/README.md

 ## ToDo

+- option2 to access dropbox files on the internet, not only those stored on C:\

 - individual files
   - pausing vs time stamp
   - during winter time, 6:30 workout starts at 5:30, in summer 10 am workout starts at 8am when reading from tcx